-- 218. Also for this reason it is clear that the Appealed Decision is directed against the club "SC Bastia", failing to directly refer to the SASP or to the Association in fact, since it is directed at the "club", both entities are in principle covered by it, and certainly also for this reason, they decided to appeal together. - 219.
+- 216. The Panel considers that, also for this reason, the proceedings before the FIFA PSC, which culminated in the issuance of the FIFA PSC Decision, were brought against the entity "SC Bastia" and not against the Association or the SASP specifically.
+This decision was thus addressed to the Party in default of the aforementioned contract, i.e. the club "SC Bastia", which included the Association and the SASP tasked with managing the professional team at the time. - 217.
+Also for this reason it is clear that the Appealed Decision is directed against the club "SC Bastia", failing to directly refer to the SASP or to the Association in fact, since it is directed at the "club", both entities are in principle covered by it, and certainly also for this reason, they decided to appeal together. - 218.
 Another relevant point is that the federative link was never lost, that the club "SC Bastia" was never extinguished, but only that it was forced to "restart" to "climb" up the competitive levels of the French football leagues system.
-In fact, from the external point of view, what happened was simply an administrative relegation of the first team of "SC Bastia", which gave rise to a plan of "reconstruction" of "SC Bastia" indeed, this is precisely how this moment of the club's history is qualified and characterized, as it can be inferred from its website4. - 220.
-It is true that there is now a "new entity" in charge of managing the professional team of the "SC Bastia" club, the SCIC, but the mere fact that the Association has once again set up a corporate structure with a view to competing at professional level is not sufficient to claim that there is a "successor" to the club.
-One could indeed theorize that the SCIC could be the sporting successor of the SASP, but this would be irrelevant to the present case, since the Loan Agreement, the FIFA PSC Decision and the Appealed Decision are all addressed to the club "SC Bastia" and not to the SASP. - 221.
+In fact, from the external point of view, what happened was simply an administrative relegation of the first team of "SC Bastia", which gave rise to a plan of "reconstruction" of "SC Bastia" indeed, this is precisely how this moment of the club's history is qualified and characterized, as it can be inferred from its website4. - 219.
+It is true that there is now a 'new entity' in charge of managing the professional team of the 'SC Bastia' club, the SCIC, but the mere fact that the Association has once again set up a corporate structure with a view to competing at professional level is not sufficient to claim that there is a 'successor' to the club.
+One could indeed theorize that the SCIC could be the sporting successor of the SASP, but this would be irrelevant to the present case, since the Transfer Agreement, the FIFA PSC Decision and the Appealed Decision are all addressed to the club "SC Bastia" and not to the SASP. - 220.
 Thus, the conclusions drawn here can be summarized in the following scheme, for clubs that have a "dual" structure incorporated by more than one entity: